Judge clears major hurdle in T-Mobile’s $26.5B Sprint bid

 Dish has spent about $21 billion over a decade buying wireless spectrum, the airwaves for transmitting data and calls, although Dish hasn’t done much with it.
 Analysts have long been skeptical of whether Dish intends to build its own network or sell the spectrum to others.
 Now Dish faces up to $2.2 billion in fines if it fails to create a 5G network that serves 70% of the country by 2023.

 Some analysts have said that Dish has potential as a viable competitor, but a big question is when.
-Even if it meets the 2023 government-imposed deadline, it still won’t reach as many potential customers as Sprint’s 4G network does today.
+Even if it meets the 2023 government-imposed deadline, it still won’t reach as many potential customers as Sprint’s current-generation 4G network does today.

+George Slover, senior policy counsel for Consumer Reports, said Sprint was an established carrier with a track record of spurring competition, while Dish is an unproven newcomer that will have to build its mobile phone network and services from scratch.

+In the ruling, Marrero said he didn’t think Sprint would be a “strong competitor” as an independent company.
+And he disagreed that Dish wouldn’t be a viable competitor or live up to its commitments to build a national wireless network.